The Quick Verdict

 Both parks are best in spring (April-May) and fall (September-October).
 Moderate temperatures, manageable crowds, beautiful light.

 Winter is quiet and beautiful in both parks.
-Bryce with snow on the hoodoos is magical.
-Zion’s canyon is mild even in winter but the Narrows isn’t accessible.
+Bryce with snow on the hoodoos is one of the most photogenic scenes in the national park system.
+Zion’s canyon is mild even in January, with daytime temperatures in the 50s, but the Narrows isn’t accessible due to high water and cold temperatures.
+Both parks see far fewer folks from November through March, and that solitude adds something you can’t get in peak season.

 Final Verdict

 If I absolutely had to pick one, I’d pick Zion.
-The Narrows is the single most unique hiking experience I’ve ever had and the canyon scenery is emotionally powerful in a way that’s hard to explain.
+The Narrows is the single most unique hiking experience I’ve ever had and the canyon scenery is emotionally powerful in a way that’s hard to explain until you’re standing in it.

 But Bryce Canyon might be the more universally enjoyable park.
 It’s easier to access, less crowded, and delivers an “I’ve never seen anything like this” moment to every single person who looks into that amphitheater.

 You really should do both.
-Southern Utah has an embarrassment of riches and these two parks are the crown jewels.
-Give yourself a week, add in Capitol Reef and Grand Staircase-Escalante, and you’ll have one of the best road trips in the country.
+They’re 80 miles apart and southern Utah has an embarrassment of riches and these two parks are the crown jewels.
+Give yourself a week, add in Capitol Reef and the Mighty 5, and you’ll have one of the best road trips in the country.